Alam1n/Animal_Image_classifier_RAIN_INN/README.md

 This repository contains the code and files for an animal image classification project using TensorFlow.

 ### Project Overview
-In this project, a convolutional neural network (CNN) was used to classify images of animals into one of ten categories: Butterfly, Cat, Chicken, Cow, Dog, Elephant, Horse, Sheep, and more.
+In this project, a convolutional neural network (CNN) was used to classify images of animals into one of ten categories: Butterfly, Cat, Chicken, Cow, Dog, Elephant, Horse, Sheep, Spider, and Squirrel.
 The model was built using the EfficientNetB0 architecture, a pretrained model available in TensorFlow.

 ### Key Features:
 * Model: EfficientNetB0, a highly efficient CNN architecture.